How can I see all partitions in Linux?

 The argument ‘-l’ means (list all partitions) is used with the fdisk command to list all available partitions in Linux.
 Partitions are shown with the names of their devices.
 For example: /dev/sda, /dev/sdb or /dev/sdc.

-How to permanently mount partitions on Linux
+How many partitions are there on your Linux system?

 How do I check partitions?

 Locate the disk you want to check in the Disk Management window.
 Right-click on it and select “Properties”.
 Click the Volumes tab.
 To the right of “Partition Style” you will see either “Master Boot Record (MBR)” or “GUID Partition Table (GPT)” depending on the disk used.